Azzazy6269/Azzazy6269/README.md

 # 👋 Hi there, I'm Mohammed Ibraheem Elazzazy
-🎓 a Computer Engineering fresh graduate from Zagazig University (Graduating July 2025)
+🎓 A Computer Engineering fresh graduate from Zagazig University (Graduated July 2025)
 ⚡ Passionate about Backend Development, Software Engineering, and Problem Solving
 🌱 I’m currently learning backend development using C# & .NET Framework 👯 I’m looking to collaborate on software projects that involve building scalable and maintainable systems.